Contributing Risk Factors of Heart Disease

 Menopause and Heart Disease

-The menopause itself doesn’t cause any heart disease but it increases other risk factors around the time of menopause.
-A decline in estrogen hormone secretion among women post-menopause can increase the risk factors of heart disease as estrogen has a positive effect on the inner lining of the artery wall and keeps blood vessels flexible.
-The other changes that occur in women’s body post menopause are high blood pressure and an increase in LDL or bad cholesterol in women’s body.
-Triglycerides (a type of fat in the blood) also increases in women’s body post-menopause.
-All these effects post menopause make it a contributing factor in heart diseases in women.
+Menopause itself does not directly cause heart disease, but it can increase other risk factors around the time it occurs.
+A decline in estrogen levels after menopause may elevate the risk of heart disease, as estrogen has a protective effect on the inner lining of artery walls and helps maintain blood vessel flexibility.4 Other changes that commonly occur in women post-menopause include elevated blood pressure and increased levels of LDL (bad cholesterol).
+Triglycerides—a type of fat found in the blood—also tend to rise.5 These physiological changes make menopause a contributing factor to heart disease in women.